kHarshit/udacity-nanodegree-projects/DAND_data_analyst_nanodegree/p4_wrangle_and_analyze_data/wrangle_report.md

 ---
 ## Introduction

 Real-world data rarely comes clean.
 Using Python and its libraries, the goal of this project is to gather data from a variety of sources and in a variety of formats, assess its quality and tidiness, then clean it.
 This is called data wrangling.
-The data wrangling efforts are documented in a Jupyter Notebook, plus showcase them through analyses and visualizations using Python (and its libraries) and/or SQL.
+The data wrangling efforts are to be documented in a Jupyter Notebook, plus showcased through analysis and visualizations using Python (and its libraries) and/or SQL.

 The dataset that to be wrangled (and analyzed and visualized) is the tweet archive of Twitter user [@dog_rates](https://twitter.com/dog_rates), also known as [WeRateDogs](https://en.wikipedia.org/wiki/WeRateDogs).
 WeRateDogs is a Twitter account that rates people's dogs with a humorous comment about the dog.
 These ratings almost always have a denominator of 10.
 The numerators, though?
 Almost always greater than 10.
 11/10, 12/10, 13/10, etc. Why?
 Because "[they're good dogs Brent](http://knowyourmeme.com/memes/theyre-good-dogs-brent)."
 WeRateDogs has over 4 million followers and has received international media coverage.